triplepoint/ansible-mosquitto/README.md

 In addition, you'll potentially need some solution for deploying and maintaining SSL certificates, which we're considering outside the scope of this role.

+Finally, this role will create a user and group named `mosquitto` on the host, with gid and uid 1883.
+This user/group will own all the directories and files that are shared into the service container.
+This is hardcoded in the Eclipse Docker images, so there's not a lot of flexiblity available.

 ## Role Variables
 See the [comment in the default variables file](defaults/main.yml) for information on configuration.